Nuveen Asset Management LLC Trims Holdings in East West Bancorp, Inc. (NASDAQ:EWBC)

 Several other large investors have also added to or reduced their stakes in EWBC.
 Creative Planning grew its stake in shares of East West Bancorp by 3.1% in the fourth quarter.
 Creative Planning now owns 9,874 shares of the financial services provider’s stock worth $501,000 after acquiring an additional 300 shares during the period.
 Synovus Financial Corp boosted its holdings in shares of East West Bancorp by 3.0% in the fourth quarter.
 Synovus Financial Corp now owns 10,728 shares of the financial services provider’s stock worth $548,000 after buying an additional 312 shares during the last quarter.
 Telemus Capital LLC boosted its holdings in shares of East West Bancorp by 4.5% in the fourth quarter.
 Telemus Capital LLC now owns 9,281 shares of the financial services provider’s stock worth $471,000 after buying an additional 401 shares during the last quarter.
 Teacher Retirement System of Texas boosted its holdings in shares of East West Bancorp by 2.5% in the fourth quarter.
 Teacher Retirement System of Texas now owns 27,411 shares of the financial services provider’s stock worth $1,390,000 after buying an additional 676 shares during the last quarter.
 Finally, Smithfield Trust Co. boosted its holdings in shares of East West Bancorp by 40.9% in the third quarter.
 Smithfield Trust Co. now owns 2,762 shares of the financial services provider’s stock worth $90,000 after buying an additional 802 shares during the last quarter.
 88.80% of the stock is currently owned by hedge funds and other institutional investors.

-In related news, Director Jack C. Liu sold 2,000 shares of the business’s stock in a transaction on Tuesday, February 2nd.
-The shares were sold at an average price of $62.61, for a total value of $125,220.00.
-Following the sale, the director now owns 20,166 shares in the company, valued at $1,262,593.26.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Jack C. Liu sold 1,036 shares of the business’s stock in a transaction on Monday, March 15th.
-The stock was sold at an average price of $77.00, for a total transaction of $79,772.00.
-Insiders sold 4,400 shares of company stock worth $295,098 in the last 90 days.
-0.72% of the stock is currently owned by company insiders.
+In related news, Director Jack C. Liu sold 1,036 shares of the business’s stock in a transaction on Monday, March 15th.
+The shares were sold at an average price of $77.00, for a total value of $79,772.00.
+Also, Director Jack C. Liu sold 2,000 shares of the business’s stock in a transaction on Tuesday, February 2nd.
+The stock was sold at an average price of $62.61, for a total transaction of $125,220.00.
+Following the completion of the sale, the director now owns 20,166 shares in the company, valued at approximately $1,262,593.26.
+The disclosure for this sale can be found here.
+Insiders sold 4,400 shares of company stock worth $295,098 in the last three months.
+Insiders own 0.72% of the company’s stock.

 EWBC stock opened at $74.49 on Friday.
 East West Bancorp, Inc. has a one year low of $22.55 and a one year high of $82.53.
 The company’s fifty day moving average price is $73.35 and its 200-day moving average price is $53.14.
 The company has a debt-to-equity ratio of 0.44, a quick ratio of 1.01 and a current ratio of 1.01.
 The company has a market capitalization of $10.55 billion, a PE ratio of 18.12, a price-to-earnings-growth ratio of 1.53 and a beta of 1.98.